jsconfcn/ShenJS/source/en.md

 about:
   title: About ShenJS
   content: |
-    <p>JSConf China is a two day conference focused on JavaScript and Node.js technologies.
+    JSConf China is a two day conference focused on JavaScript and Node.js technologies.
 This developer driven event brings together notable figures from both the Chinese and international JavaScript communities to share their knowledge and passion for JavaScript.
-After Shanghai, Beijing and Hangzhou, JSConf China is going to Shenzhen from July 11-12 in 2015.</p>
+After Shanghai, Beijing and Hangzhou, JSConf China is going to Shenzhen from July 11-12 in 2015.

+banner:
+  left: Learn more about JSConf China
+  right: |
-    <p>Wanna help out? <a href='https://github.com/JSConfcn/ShenJS/issues'>Join us on GitHub</a>!</p>
+    Wanna help out? <strong>Join us on GitHub!</strong>
-    <p><small><a href='http://JSConf.cn/'>Learn more about JSConf China</a></small>.</p>

-call:
-  title: Call for Speakers
+speakers:
+  speaker1:
+   name: John Doe
+   title: User experience designer
+   description:  |
+     Paul is obsessed with UI and enamoured by the evolution of front end development.
+If left unattended, he'll beautiful mind that code all over your windows.
+In his spare time, Paul can be found performing in musicals, folding origami dinosaurs, drawing comic books or singing karaoke.

+venue:
-  content: |
+  address: |
-    <p>2014 has been a great year for JavaScript and the JavaScript community. io.js began to steal the attention from Node.js, ES6 has been making huge progress and will publish a standard this year.
-We saw people start to use ES6 today with tools like babel.js.
-With Johny Five, Tessel, we saw more possibilities of what JavaScript can do.
-We want to hear your thoughts on JavaScript, your experiences, and of course your mad science.
-You are welcome to share any topic that is related(or not) to JavaScript.</p>
-  button: Submit

-time:
-  days: days
-  hours: hours
-  minutes: minutes
-  seconds: seconds
+    <a href='http://qh.vanke.com/' target='new'>Enterprise Dream Park</a>
+  detail: 深圳市东滨路与临海路交汇处前海深港现代服务业合作区内

+footer:
+  qrcode: Follow our WeChat

 collection: page
 template: index.html